Wayne Bartholomew: Association of Surfing Professionals

-In the decade from 1999 until 2009, Wayne Bartholomew served as the President of the Association of Surfing Professionals, also operating as the President and Chief Executive Office (CEO) from 1999 until 2003, overseeing all operational aspects of the world tour events, business dealings and promotion of surfing as a globally revered sport and lifestyle pursuit.
-During this period and under Bartholomew's leadership and contribution the sport enjoyed significant growth in the emerging digital age with high-ranking surfers becoming household names on the world surfing stage and financial investment in the sport skyrocketing.
+From 1999 to 2009, Wayne Bartholomew served as President of the Association of Surfing Professionals, holding the additional role of chief executive officer (CEO) from 1999 to 2003.
+In these positions, he oversaw operational aspects of the world tour events, managed business activities, and promoted surfing as an internationally recognized sport and lifestyle.
+During his tenure, the sport experienced notable growth, with top-ranked surfers gaining widespread recognition and increased financial investment in professional surfing.

 Bartholomew introduced the concept of powered personal watercraft or jet skis to assist surfers competing in events to maximise their ability to catch waves when conditions were challenging, a practice which is commonplace nowadays in professional surfing events and big wave surfing.

 He is credited as having reinvented the professional surfing tour by establishing the 'Dream Tour', a modern format that favoured surfing events being held in formidable world-class surfing conditions at premier surfing locations away from traditional populated centres, as well as incorporating extended waiting periods to ensure the best possible swell and wind conditions for surfers to compete in were realised.

 Wayne stepped down from his role with the ASP in March 2009.
 Richard Grellman, Chairman of the ASP Board of Directors at the time, said of Wayne's contributions to the governing of professional surfing that, "he has always represented ASP with integrity and candor.
 He is the visionary that started the Tour and then reinvented it again with the Dream Tour.
 We have a global, respected professional surf tour thanks to Rabbit and owe him a mountain of thanks."